WindowsNT/Copilot-SDK-CPP-PHP/README.md

 * --token <token> : A github token to use.
 If not used, the default copilot authentication is used.

 Once CopilotChat is running, you can use the commands:
-* /install                  : Installs Copilot if not installed
+* /install or /update       : Installs or updates Copilot.
+This downloads binaries available in www.turbo-play.com and runs pip to install prerequisites.
 * /auth                     : Runs copilot.exe for authentication if needed
 * /models                   : Lists the available models
 * /model <model_name>       : Changes the model to use